-Selected project locations belong to the Oddusudan DSD and it represents around 24% of the total land area of the Mullaitivu district.
-Oddusudan DSD has 27 GND and the selected project locations belong to the Thaddayamalai village which is in the Thaddayamalai GN division.
-Solar panels will be installed on top of the Groundnut producer society-building and it will be contributing 40 KWh to the main grid (this is the same installation discussed under Pump 6&7 ESR).
-Pump house is attached to the RB canal of the Muthiyankattu tank and the overhead tank will be at a different location.
-The Overhead tank is around 480 m away from the pump house.
-All below location maps are shown in Annexure 2.
+Selected project locations belong to the Oddusudan DSD and it represents around 24% of the total land area of the Mullaithivu district.
+Oddusudan DSD has 27 GND and the selected project locations belong to the Thoddiyadi village which is in the Thaddayamalai GN division.
+Solar panels will be installed on top of the Groundnut producer society-building and they will be contributing 40 KWh to the main grid.
+Pump house is attached to the RB canal of the Muthiyankattu tank and Two overhead tanks will be at two different locations.
+One overhead tank is around 700 m away from the pump house while the other tank is around 900 m away from the pump house location maps are shown in Annexure 2.

-- 1) Pump House (4&5)- 911'33" N, 8038'35" E - 2) Overhead tank of pump 4&5 911'29.9" N, 8038'20.3" E - 3) Ground nut producer society building 911'52"N, 8038'41"E
+- 1) Pump House (6&7)- 9011'01" N, 80038'30" E - 2) Overhead tank of pump 6-9011'02.1" N, 80038'05.1" E - 3) Overhead tank of pump 7-9010'33.5" N, 80038'25.9" E - 4) Ground nut producer society building 9011'52"N, 80038'41"E

 Muthiyankattu Major Irrigation scheme is one of the dedicated tanks for Food Crop Production in Sri Lanka.
 Of the 6,000 acres command area, 4,100 acres are fed by gravity irrigation system while the remaining 1,900 acres are fed by the lift irrigation system.
 Originally, the lift irrigation scheme was established in the late 1960s for dried chili and red onion production.
 However, farmers of the area have abandoned the cultivation due to conflict, displacement, and liberalization of food commodity imports in the past years.
 As a result, the lift irrigation systems were not in operation and were left in dilapidated conditions for a long period.
-Especially, the

-Right Bank (RB) canal of the tank has been designed for the lift irrigation for the command area.
+Especially, the Right Bank (RB) canal of the tank has been designed for the lift irrigation for the command area.